gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

         * We can assume that all the subjects are independent of each other.
 There is only one measurement per student and it is unlikely that one subject's beer consumption would impact another's BAC.
-Unless the students were trading blood it is isn't possible for one person's beer consumption to change someone else's BAC.
+Unless the students were trading blood it isn't possible for one person's beer consumption to change someone else's BAC.